Where You Get Your PharmD Matters

 We are happy to announce that we are participating in the Cooperative Admission Guidelines as established by the American Association of Colleges of Pharmacy (AACP).

 Once accepted to our program, the total deposit to reserve a seat in our class is $500.
 As per the AACP Cooperative Admission Guidelines, the first part of this deposit is $200 and is due two weeks after the date on your acceptance letter.
-The balance of this deposit ($300) is due on or before March 9.
-For interviews that are held and/or admission offers extended after March 2, a total deposit of $500 will be due two weeks after the date on your acceptance letter.
+The balance of this deposit ($300) is due on March 1.
+For interviews that are held and/or admission offers extended after March 1, a total deposit of $500 will be due two weeks after the date on your acceptance letter.
 All deposits are non-refundable.

 In order to comply and proceed with the mission of McWhorter School of Pharmacy, noted earlier in this section, technical standards for admission are a necessity, which ensures the education of pharmacists who facilitate competent patient care and professional services in all facets of health care.
 Students admitted to McWhorter School of Pharmacy must possess the intellectual, emotional, and physical abilities, with reasonable accommodations as needed for those with disabilities, to acquire the knowledge, behaviors, and skills needed to complete the curriculum.
 These standards are essential to ensure the competencies of graduates of McWhorter School of Pharmacy.
 Each applicant to McWhorter School of Pharmacy will be assessed in the academic and technical standards set forth by the admissions committee, notwithstanding reasonable accommodations, prior to matriculation.